vbouchet31/github-dashboard/README.md

 - Add an option to approve a pull request via a comment.
 - Add a way to snooze a pull request for sometime or until it is updated.
 - Ideally support both Rest API and GraphQL (some customer does not allow GraphQL but Rest)
+- Add an option to track only specific target branches (to avoid reviewing feature branches for example)
+- Hide approved pull request
+- Cache the graphQL response for sometime
+- Store the config in keyed array so it is possible to switch between profiles
+- Display a success message or redirect after config submit
+- Add info about number of addition/deletion and files impacted